 VICTORIA (January 27, 2023) – As B.C.’s deadly health care crisis continues, the BC Liberals are renewing their calls for the NDP government to explore new solutions to relieve the significant strain on health care workers, including allowing physician assistants to work in the province.

-“B.C.’s health care system is in a deteriorating state of crisis and David Eby should be considering any solutions that would help alleviate pressure on the collapsing system and support our overworked health care workers,” said BC Liberal Leader Kevin Falcon.
+“B.C.’s health care system is in a deteriorating state of crisis and David Eby should be considering any solutions that would help alleviate pressure on the collapsing system and support our overworked health care workers,” said BC United Leader Kevin Falcon.
 “Health care professionals have been calling on the NDP to allow physician assistants to practice in B.C. for years, but so far, the NDP government has resisted taking this step.
 With our health care system collapsing, it’s time to let physician assistants work in B.C.”

 The BC Liberals first raised the issue of physician assistants with Health Minister Adrian Dix last May, at which time the minister said that he and the NDP “haven’t made it a priority.”
 Physician assistants work under the supervision of doctors and can perform many administrative duties, along with conducting patient interviews and exams, reducing strain on the system and improving patient access to health care.
 Currently, the provinces of Manitoba, Ontario, New Brunswick, Alberta and Nova Scotia all allow physician assistants to practice, as do the Canadian Armed Forces.